arrowhead-f/x509-profile/proposal.md

 }
 ```

+The `SubjectAltName` extension _must_ be used by all end entity certificates and must identify at least one DNS name or IP address.
+The extension _must_ be used for CA certificates that handles CSRs directly via network application interfaces.
+Use of the `IssuerAltName` is _optional_.

 The __Name Constraints__ extension makes it possible for a CA to restrict the set of allowed `subject` and `SubjectAltName` that may be specified in certificates it issues.
+The extension _may_ be used.
 Please refer to RFC 5280 Section 4.2.1.10 for more details.

 #### 2.1.9.4 CRL Extensions